FuelLabs/fuels-ts/apps/docs/src/guide/types/date-time.md

 # Date Time

 To allow for easier manipulation of date and time, the SDK exports the `DateTime` class, which is a wrapper around the `Date` class ([reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)).
-Below we will go over the methods of instantiations, utility functions, and time formats.
+Below we will go over the methods of instantiation, utility functions, and time formats.

 Why is this useful?
 Internally the transactions and other time/date assets are encoded using the **TAI64** format.
 We return a `IDateTime` interface, to allow of easier conversion and formatting between the two formats.

 ## API

-We have a host of static method for **initialisation** of our `DateTime` class.
+We have a host of static method for **instantiation** of our `DateTime` class.

 <<< @/../../docs-snippets/src/guide/types/date-time.test.ts#create-from-multiple-sources{ts:line-numbers}